Information, Shops & Services on Taveuni© FijiPocketGuide.com

 What Services are Available on Taveuni?

-Fiji’s third-largest island might be a pick for many travellers for its remoteness and the Bouma National Park offering untouched wilderness, but you’ll still find some essential services on Taveuni.
+Fiji’s third-largest island might be a pick for many travellers because of its remoteness and the Bouma National Heritage Park, which offers untouched wilderness, but you’ll still find some essential services on Taveuni.
 A bank, internet access, supermarkets, a police station, a hospital, a fuel station and even a bus service can be found on the island.
-Prepare yourself for your visit using this guide to the information, shops and services on Taveuni.
+Prepare yourself for your visit using this guide to find information, shops, and services on Taveuni.

 For more planning tips, head over to The Complete Travel Guide to Taveuni.